Craig Roberts

 David Hirst

-Longstanding resident MD of the famous Brighouse & Rastrick Band, David is one of the most respected band conductors in the business working not only with Brighouse but also Black Dyke, Faireys, Fodens, Grimethorpe - the list is endless.
 Craig had the pleasure of sharing the stage with David at the 2003 Welsh Brass Arts Festival where David directed the Brighouse & Rastrick Band, and also conducted the premiere performance of Dr Paul Mealor's Rhapsody On A Theme of Purcell, the work commissioned by Craig for the event.

 Professor David King

-David was Craig's tutor throughout his studies at the University of Salford.
+David was Craig's conducting tutor and mentor throughout his studies at the University of Salford.
 Widely regarded as one of the most dynamic figures in the world of brass, and with an enviable record of musical accomplishments and successes both as an instrumentalist and conductor, David is without doubt one of the most successful musicians in the field of brass music today.

-David is Chair of Music - Performance at the University of Salford.
 Further information on David and the University can be found at www.salford.ac.uk

 Commander Jack McGuire